|Module title||Ice Of The Earth - Introduction To Glaciology|

 [Week 7] Glaciers and climate;

 [Week 8-9] Ice and oceans;

-Suggested textbook: Benn & Evans: Glaciers and Glaciation (2011 or earlier) - in case of no availability use any relevant textbook
+-Course script by the lecturer-Suggested textbook: Benn & Evans: Glaciers and Glaciation (2011 or earlier)-in case of no availability use any relevant textbook